Mayor Gavin Buckley

 This measure is an important step towards protecting our lands, our streams and rivers, and the Chesapeake Bay.
 Expanded polystyrene (EPS) foam is made from a petroleum byproduct that is nonrenewable.
 EPS foam is not recyclable and, once discarded, persists in the environment.
 It does not biodegrade.
 Instead, EPS breaks down into small pieces dangerous to fish and wildlife.
 This ban will reduce the amount of EPS waste entering landfills and local waterways, protecting our treasured natural resources.

-Anne Arundel County has implemented a similar ban (starting October 1, 2019).
+Anne Arundel County has implemented a similar ban, Bill 5-19, (which goes into effect February 2020).
 The state of Maryland also passed a ban with a July 2020 effective date.

 “This ban will go a long way to keeping EPS foam out of the Bay,” said Jacqueline Guild, director of the City’s Office of Environmental Policy.